 1. Go Outside

 You don’t have to plan an extensive weekend hiking trip.
 Just spending a few minutes on your lawn suffices.
-There is scientific evidence that spending time outside destresses the body.
-In one study, subjects that spent time in a forest exhibited reduced cortisol levels and stronger immune function.
+There is scientific evidence that spending time outside de-stresses the body.
+In one study1, subjects that spent time in a forest exhibited reduced cortisol levels and stronger immune function.

 What’s so beneficial about the outdoors?
-Sunlight exposure aids your body’s natural production of vitamin D. Studies show this vitamin is helpful in treating acute stress.
+Sunlight exposure aids your body’s natural production of vitamin D. Studies2 show this vitamin is helpful in treating acute stress.

 If you have immediate access to a natural setting like a beach or forested area, then spend time in those spots.
 If not, a local park or even your own patio will do the trick.